yandex-cloud/docs/en/vpc/security/index.md

 ---
 title: "Managing access in {{ vpc-full-name }} ({{ vpc-short-name }})"
-description: "Managing access within the cloud network service (private cloud), mutual communications between cloud services, and their online interactions — {{ vpc-full-name }} ({{ vpc-short-name }}).
+description: "Managing access in the cloud network service (private cloud), mutual links between cloud services, and their online interactions {{ vpc-full-name }} ({{ vpc-short-name }}).
 The section describes which resources you can assign roles to, which roles exist in the service, and which roles are required for particular actions."
 ---

 # Access management in {{ vpc-name }}

+{{ vpc-name }} uses [roles](../../iam/concepts/access-control/roles.md) to manage access rights.

 In this section, you'll learn:
 * [Which resources you can assign roles to](#resources).